We will help 500,000 people who are cut off from the internet with a route out of data poverty, in partnership with Virgin Media O2.

 It’s great that you want to be involved – we now need cross-sector support to ensure we find long-term, sustainable solutions to Data Poverty.
 Let’s start talking – click the button below.

 You can get help through our network of Online Centres.
 Find your local centre by clicking the button below.
-Following an initial three-month pilot with 10 community organisations in England, Wales, Scotland and Northern Ireland, the National Databank will start operating nationwide from early 2022.

 You can find details of your nearest Online Centre here.
 Our Learn My Way and Make It Click websites can help you increase your confidence and basic skills – click the button below to find out more.